 *Note* you can set any kind of frequency here that you want, and I recommend playing with it a bit to see what you like.
 I use every day at a set time 3 times a day but not everyone wants to pin 3 times a day.

-*Account Limits to note* Zapier's free account only permits 100 actions in the space of 4 weeks, which means that if you are using it for pinning that you could do about 3 pin a day with out going over.
-Or set up multiple accounts and multple lists in your trello board for each one to ensure you don't ever run out of actions for the pinning you want to do.
+*Account Limits to note* Zapier’s free account only permits 100 actions in the space of 4 weeks, which means that if you are using it for pinning that you could do about 3 pins a day without going over.
+Or set up multiple accounts and multiple lists in your trello board for each one to ensure you don’t ever run out of actions for the pinning you want to do.

 For my example I’ve selected every day at 3:15pm.